February 19, 2026

 Because customers have experienced something better.

 When consumer AI tools introduced memory, they quietly rewired expectations.
-People learned—intuitively—what it feels like when a system builds on past interactions instead of discarding them.
+People learned what it feels like when a system builds on past interactions rather than discarding them.

 That experience is now being projected onto every other digital interaction, including customer service.